actellim/ChocAn/docs/analysis.md

 ## Outline

 1. Understand How the System Works
-    - Learn how ChocAn works with members providers and the Data Center
+    - Learn how ChocAn works with members providers and the DataCenter
     - Identify what the system does such as checking IDs recording services creating reports and sending payments
     - Break the work into smaller steps to see how data moves
     - Make sure everything connects correctly between users and the system

 2. Identify Actors and Use Cases
-    - List all people and systems that interact with ChocAn such as members providers managers the Data Center Acme Accounting Services and the ProviderTerminal
+    - List all people and systems that interact with ChocAn such as members providers managers the DataCenter Acme Accounting Services and the ProviderTerminal
     - Explain what each actor does
     - Identify all main use cases and use Record Service Provided as the main example for the analysis
     - Make simple diagrams to show how actors and system functions connect